What Building an App with Zero Coding Background Taught Me About Vibe Coding

 Once the idea was talked through, the next step was not to have the AI write code at scale.
 It was to write the judgments down.
 Through development I became more and more certain: documentation matters enormously.
 I do not mean documents for the sake of looking formal, or process materials written for someone else to inspect.
 They are closer to shared-context infrastructure between me and the AI.
 And I did not believe this from the start.

-Before this, I built a smaller project with almost no documentation, relying on talking with the AI, developing, and patching requirements as I went.
-Early progress was fast.
+Before this, I built a smaller project with almost no documentation, relying on talking with the AI and patching requirements as I went.
+Early progress was fast — deceptively fast.
 It even made me feel that you could let the AI build the product first and adjust slowly later.
-But in the middle and late stages, the problems I had not thought through arrived all at once: unclear requirement boundaries, plans that kept changing, more and more local patches.
-A project that was not inherently complex ended up taking far longer than expected.
+Then the middle and late stages arrived, and so did everything I had not thought through.
+The requirement boundaries were never clear, so the plan kept shifting under me, and I kept papering over the gaps with local patches.
+A project that was not inherently complex dragged on far longer than expected.
+The frustration of that stretch is what finally converted me.

-That experience made me realize that AI can finish a lot of surface work quickly, but if the upfront judgment and documentation are thin, the small remaining part can consume the most energy.
-Worse, some problems cannot be fixed by adjusting details.
-The technical approach, the product boundary, or the information architecture was never sound to begin with.
+That experience made me realize that AI can finish a lot of surface work quickly, but if the upfront judgment is thin, the small remaining part can consume the most energy.
+Worse, some problems cannot be fixed by adjusting details — the technical approach or the product boundary was never sound to begin with.

 In this project, I wrote everything down: product spec, business rules, technical design, UI guidelines, development plan, dev log, release notes, screenshot plan.
-It looks like a lot, but every kind of document solves the same problem: when development is not finished in a day, but goes through many conversations, many revisions, and many feature phases, how do you keep the project moving in the same direction?
+It looks like a lot, but every kind of document solves the same problem: when development is not finished in a day but stretches across dozens of conversations and several feature phases, how do you keep the project moving in the same direction?

-I gradually formed a habit: every time a key judgment takes shape, write it into the corresponding document; every time the implementation changes, sync the change back into the documents.
+I gradually formed a habit: every time a key judgment takes shape, write it into the corresponding document, and every time the implementation changes, sync the change back.
 Do not assume that in the next conversation, the AI will naturally remember what has already been ruled out.
+It will not.

 Documents have another function: they force me to state my judgments clearly.
 Sometimes I think I have figured something out, but the moment I try to write it as a product rule, gray areas appear.
 After an activity is deleted, what happens to its history?
 Do statistics count only completed records, or in-progress ones too?
-Should the share image emphasize results, or stay neutral?
 If these questions are not written down, they become on-the-spot decisions during development.
 Enough on-the-spot decisions, and the product slowly loses its consistency.

-Adding Traditional Chinese support later made this very concrete: the problem was not just converting simplified characters into traditional ones.
+Adding Traditional Chinese support later made this very concrete.
+I had assumed localization was mostly a matter of converting simplified characters into traditional ones.
+It was not, and the edge cases kept surprising me.
 Which copy follows the app language?
 Which content should preserve the user's original input?
-Should dates, times, number formats, and the first day of the week be overridden by the app language?
+Should dates, number formats, and the first day of the week be overridden by the app language?
 All of this needs to be written down in advance.
-Otherwise the AI can easily read "localization" as replacing all the text, while a real product has content that no language setting should change.
+Otherwise the AI can easily read "localization" as "replace all the text," while a real product has content that no language setting should change.

 Turn Mature Standards into Context AI Can Use

 UI and interaction are where I felt the cost of unclear requests the most.
 If all you say to the AI is "make the interface nicer" or "make it feel like a real iOS app," it will likely give you something that looks complete but does not match platform conventions.
-Requests like these sound directional, but they carry no standard: what counts as nicer, what counts as iOS-like — it is all left to the AI's own interpretation, and there is nothing to review against.
+Requests like these sound directional, but they carry no standard — what counts as nicer is left entirely to the AI's own interpretation, and there is nothing to review against.

 The change is that the same request went from "adjust by feel" to "check item by item against a standard."
 This is not treating the guidelines as a constraint.
-It is giving the AI a more reliable frame of reference: it knows what to align with, I know what to review against, and the result lands much closer to how a real iOS app should feel.
+It is giving the AI a reliable frame of reference — and the difference showed up quickly, in interfaces that started to feel like an iOS app rather than a rendering of one.

-The lesson generalizes: wherever a field already has mature standards, you can turn them into context the AI can read, then ask it to design, implement, or review against that standard.
-It works far better than saying "be more professional" or "make it better."
+The lesson generalizes: wherever a field already has mature standards, you can turn them into context the AI can read, then ask it to work against that standard.
+It works far better than saying "be more professional."

 What Really Separates People Is Judgment

 Once AI lowers the barrier to writing code, in theory more and more people acquire some kind of "programming" ability.
-As long as you can express an idea, AI can generate the code, the pages, the documents, even a product that looks complete.
+As long as you can express an idea, AI can generate the code and even a product that looks complete.
 In the past, "can you write it" was itself a barrier.
-Now that this barrier is lower, the questions that really matter move forward: What should be built?
-What should not?
-Which features only look useful but will make the product heavier?
+Now that this barrier is lower, the questions that really matter move forward: What should be built, and what should not?
 Which results are merely complete, and which are actually correct?
 In the end, the most important thing in product development has not changed: serving real user needs.
 That a feature can be built quickly by AI does not mean it solves a user's problem.
-That a plan looks complete does not mean it carries enough user value.
 Vibe coding can change the path of implementation, but it cannot replace judgment about the need itself.

 I used to work at Smartisan and Xiaomi on tool-type products.
 That experience mattered a lot in this project.
-It made it easier for me to see that "can be built" does not mean "should be built"; that "complete" does not mean "right for now"; that "rich" does not mean "more usable."
+It made it easier for me to see that "can be built" does not mean "should be built," and that "complete" does not mean "right for now."
 Looking back, this experience showed up in five kinds of situations: product judgment, business judgment, technical judgment, engineering habits, and judgment about visuals and expression.

 The second is business judgment.
 Some business logic makes sense only to people who actually do the work, and who face concrete users and concrete flows over a long time.
 AI tends to adopt the most common, most generic business logic and generate a plausible default plan.
 But in real products, the differences that matter are often hidden exactly outside those defaults.